kbengine/kbengine/kbe/src/lib/python/Doc/library/filecmp.rst

       Print a comparison between *a* and *b* and common subdirectories (recursively).

-   The :class:`dircmp` offers a number of interesting attributes that may be used to get various bits of information about the directory trees being compared.
+   The :class:`dircmp` class offers a number of interesting attributes that may be used to get various bits of information about the directory trees being compared.

    Note that via :meth:`__getattr__` hooks, all attributes are computed lazily, so there is no speed penalty if only those attributes which are lightweight to compute are used.

+   .. attribute:: left

+      The directory *a*.

+   .. attribute:: right

+      The directory *b*.

    .. attribute:: left_list